 This program was enacted in 1954.
 Its purpose is to provide a central system in Arizona for citizens to seek out any lost assets that belong to them.
 Arizona works hard to ensure that citizens are given the money they are owed.
 As holders report property, the state publishes the owners’ names online.
 Staff members involved with the program put a lot of effort into reuniting owners with their property.

 Nearly $70 million has been given out to date in Arizona, and the majority of the unclaimed funds belong to citizens and businesses in the Phoenix area.
-The Arizona Department of Revenue provides tools and resources online to both holders and owners to help the reclaiming process go smoothly.
+Although very difficult to navigate, the Arizona Department of Revenue provides tools and resources online to both holders and owners to help the reclaiming process go smoothly.
 The Unclaimed Property Unit claims its purpose is to “efficiently and effectively collect, safeguard, and distribute” the properties to their rightful owners.

 Property can be unclaimed for a variety of reasons.
 Sometimes companies lose track of owners due to relocation.
 The owner may die and leave money to a descendant who isn’t aware that he or she is owed money.
 Unclaimed securities and stock splits make up a large portion of unclaimed funds.
 Also, it isn’t uncommon for properties to be lost due to business mergers.

-So, if you suspect that the state of AZ owes you any money, do an online search to see if your name comes up.
+So, if you suspect that the state of Arizona owes you any money, do an online search to see if your name comes up.
+Check out this article if you don’t know where to start with finding your lost money.
 Fill out a claim report provided by the Unclaimed Property Unit and you will be contacted by the Arizona Dept. of Revenue.